How do I view course content offline as an HTML file as an instructor?

 - If your Course Home Page is set to Modules, you can export course content from the Course Home Page.

 - Offline content cannot be downloaded once a course is concluded.

 - If your Modules page does not display the Export Course Content button, confirm that you can allow course content to be exported using the Offline Course checkbox in Course Settings.
 If your course does not include this checkbox, this feature has not been enabled for your course.
-However, you can view the Feature Previews tab in Course Settings to see if ePub Exporting has been allowed for your course instead.
-The ePub Exporting feature preview allows you and your students to download course content as an ePub file.
+However, you can view the Feature Options tab in Course Settings to see if ePub Exporting has been allowed for your course instead.
+The ePub Exporting feature option allows you and your students to download course content as an ePub file.

 In Course Navigation, click the Modules link.